-The Corporation's compensation program for its NEOs has four principal components: base salary, annual variable incentive compensation ("Short-Term Incentive Plan"), Restricted Share Units ("Medium-Term Incentive Plan"), and variable stock option grants ("Long-Term Incentive Plan").
+The Corporation's compensation program for its NEOs has four principal components:

+- base salary; - annual variable incentive compensation ("Short-Term Incentive Plan"); - Restricted Share Units ("Medium-Term Incentive Plan"); and - variable stock option grants ("Long-Term Incentive Plan").

 The Corporation believes that these components collectively provide a fair and competitive pay package and an appropriate relationship between an executive's compensation, the executive's performance, and the Corporation's performance.
 Other elements of compensation, such as benefits, provide a small component of annual compensation.
-The Board believes that its compensation program described below is optimal for the Corporation as it evolves in a cyclical industry.
+The compensation program described below is appropriate for the Corporation as it evolves in a cyclical industry.
 As such, the Board believes its compensation program is integral to maintaining a flexible cost structure, encouraging managers at all levels to optimize performance, aligning management's interest with Shareholders' interest and fostering short-term, medium-term and long-term performance while encouraging retention.